gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 To make things easier we will take a simple HTTP service, written in Go, as our debugging target.
 The implementation details of the service are not very important now (we will dig into the code later).
 A real-world production service will likely to consist of many different components, that implement business logic and the infrastructure of the service.
 Let’s convince ourselves that the service was already “battle-tested” by running it production for many months :)

-The source code and the details about the setup can be found in [github repository](https://github.com/narqo/postmortem-debug-go).
+The source code and the details about the setup can be found in [GitHub repository](https://github.com/narqo/postmortem-debug-go).
 To follow along, you will need a VM running Linux.
-I will use Vagrant with hostmanager plugin.
-Refer to Vagrantfile in the root of the repository.
+I will use Vagrant with the [`vagrant-hostmanager](https://github.com/sevos/vagrant-hostmanager) plugin.
+Have a look a the `Vagrantfile` in the root of the repository for more detailed information.

 To debug the problem, we need to bump into the problem first.
 Let’s start the VM, build our HTTP service, run it and see what will happen.